SurrogateInc/surrortg-sdk/docs/source/easy_games_to_hook_up.md

 ./SETUP.sh
 ```

-You can test the game by running in your folder root:
+You can test the game by running in your project root directory:

 ```
 sudo python3 -m games.rvr.game